What Business Challenges Does the Cloud Solve?

 What is the Biggest Challenge to Cloud Migration?

-Transformation strategies became more affordable with access to multi-cloud environments that offer a manageable cost model.
+Digital Transformation strategies became more affordable with access to a multi-cloud environment that offers a manageable cost model.
 But, migrating to these environments can also introduce a new set of cloud security risks, including:

 • Failure to deliver on customer requests for additional product or solutions capabilities with an expedited delivery timeline